 Sparks Recovery Court

-Judge Chris Wilson established Sparks Recovery Court (SRC) in November 2015 and is the weekly presiding judge.
+Judge Chris Wilson established Sparks Recovery Court (SRC) in November 2015.
 SRC combines rigorous judicial supervision, random alcohol/drug testing, treatment, sanctions and incentives to help offenders with substance dependence break the cycle of addiction and crime.
 The goal of SRC is to achieve total rehabilitation resulting in complete and continued cessation of narcotics use, full-time gainful employment, clean and safe housing for dependent children, and being able to maintain themselves and their families without any form of government assistance.
 SRC follows the ten key components of Drug Court established by the National Association of Drug Court Professionals (NADCP).

 Nevada’s Administrative Office of the Courts (AOC) awards a grant to SRC to pay for drug and alcohol testing, counseling, incentives and other costs associated with the program.
 SRC received its first grant in 2015 and applies for the grant each year so that SRC may continue to provide the therapeutic treatment its participants need.

 SRC takes a team approach to support participants throughout the program to attain a clean and sober lifestyle.
 The members of the SRC Team include the Judge, Deputy District Attorney, Public Defender, Department of Alternative Sentencing and treatment providers.
 Graduating from SRC requires a strong personal commitment from participants to develop a healthy lifestyle and eliminate substance use.